 When you’re opening a business, presuming it will have a brick-and-mortar storefront, its location is one of the fundamental considerations.
 The location should be the product of rigorous research but also representative of your brand.

-Whether you’re looking for retail spaces in San Francisco or locales further afield, the same general rules are going to apply.
+Whether you’re looking for showroom NYC or locales further afield, the same general rules are going to apply.
 There need to be measured and economically justified reasons behind your choice of location.

 You will want to have a space that balances what is affordable, what is representational of your business, and the specifications of the property itself.
 Your decision should include considerations about location, price, shop space, number of bathrooms, condition of the premises, and number of power sockets, amongst other things.